mirzaakhena/gogen/README.md

 `interactor.go` is the core implementation of the usecase.
 It implement the method from inport and call the method from outport.

-gogen only gives you the basic "template code".
-If you want to add/change your request response in your inport.go or outport.go, and want to have the "new method and the fields" appear in your interactor.go, then after you add the new field in the request or response struct (inport or outport), you can just simply delete the interactor.go, then call the `gogen usecase CreateOrder` again.
-It Will generate the new "helper code" for you.

 ## 3. Create your custom outport method

-After you run the `gogen usecase` you need to delete the `port/outport.go` and `interactor.go` file.
-Then call this command
+Calling this command will add new method on your `outport`'s interface
 ```
-gogen outports CreateOrder CheckOrderID SaveOrder PublishOrder
+gogen outport CreateOrder CheckOrderID SaveOrder PublishOrder
 ```
 Open the outport file you will found that there are 3 new methods defined.
-After that run again the `gogen usecase command CreateOrder`
+Delete the interactor file and run again the `gogen usecase CreateOrder`

 ## 4. Create your usecase test file